codemax-net/jpath/README.md

             'phrase1':['blue','car'],
             'phrase2':['yellow','boat']
         }
-    }));//should print the error message 'The word "yellow" must be one of car,bike,blue,red,big,small'
+    }));//should print the error message 'Bad phrase "yellow boat"!
+The word "yellow" defined in /phrases/phrase2/0 must be one of car,bike,blue,red,big,small'

 ```